humboldtdigital/ediarum.PROHD.edit/README.md

 - This repository contains the latest public version of the *framework* for editing Humboldt Digital Project (ProHD).
 - Oxygen XML editor *framework* based on [ediarum.BASE.edit](https://www.ediarum.org/).
-- Development and localisation into Spanish by Antonio Rojas Castro.
+- Development and localisation into Spanish by Antonio Rojas Castro and Violeta López.
 - Contact: antonio.rojas-castro[at]bbaw.de

 ## Installation